bdist/bdist-workspace/README.md

 2. `docker compose up --build`

-3. Open the link printed by the notebook service towards the  at the bottom of the terminal.
+3. Open the link printed by the notebook service towards the bottom of the terminal.

 **Note:** The terminal window will print logs from all the services launched by the workspace.